grannycart/grannycart.github.io/_posts/2024-09-07-Dopecentury-XXX.md

 {% include_relative Dopecentury-intro.md %}

-[//]: # (For Xala, and all other residents of the West, who might have darkness but never knew they were missing the lights.)

 The band leader turned to the audience and lifted his hands.
 "Y'all might think this is just a song title, or a metaphor, but it ain't!
 Tonight, we're going to search out and find darkness!
 I promise this to you."

 He turned away from the audience to face the nineteen-piece band.
 "Play darkness," he said.
 Not shouting, but loudly enough for the band to hear, for the microphone near the bell of his sax to pick up this command, for the whole audience of nearly a thousand people to get the whisper of it through the PA system.